dbgarlisch/CaeUnsDualMesh/README.md

 * Create a DualMesh plugin project using the mkplugin script: `mkplugin -uns -cpp DualMesh`
 * Replace the project's generated files with the files from this repository.
 * Follow the platform specific instuctions below.
+* This plugin uses the Configurable Math Library.
+You can download it from the [CML website][CMLwebsite].
+ * The cml must be installed in the same parent folder as PluginSDK.
+That is:
+  * `/the/path/to/your/PluginSDK/`
+  * `/the/path/to/your/cml/`

 ### Building the Plugin with Microsoft Visual Studio